 FOR

-CONFIRMATION CENTARL MODULE
+CONFIRMATION CENTRAL MODULE

-WHEREAS, Enron Corp. and/or its affiliates (collectively "Enron") and Counterparty have entered into or may enter into one or more transactions for the trading of energy products or other commodities (including derivatives products) (collectively, the "Commodity Transactions") under one or more master and/or other written or electronic agreements; and
+WHEREAS, Enron Corp. and/or its affiliates (collectively "Enron") and Counterparty have entered into or may enter into one or more transactions for the trading of energy products or other commodities (including derivatives products) (collectively, the "Commodity Transactions") under one or more master agreements, applicable general terms and conditions and/or other written or electronic agreements; and

 WHEREAS, Counterparty and CommodityLogic have entered into an Electronic Service Agreement and Password Application, pursuant to which CommodityLogic has agreed to provide Counterparty with access to the Website and Counterparty has agreed to access and utilize the Website solely in accordance with the terms and conditions of the Electronic Service Agreement and Password Application; and

-WHEREAS, Enron has appointed CommodityLogic to act as its agent for purposes monitoring certain electronic “mid and back office” operations associated with designated Commodity Transactions identified on the Website (the “Designated Commodity Transactions”), including, but not limited to, the confirmation of Transaction Information (as hereinafter defined) associated with the Designated Commodity Transactions; and
+WHEREAS, Enron has appointed CommodityLogic to act as its agent for purposes of monitoring certain electronic “mid and back office” operations associated with designated Commodity Transactions “posted” to the Website (the “Designated Commodity Transactions”), including, but not limited to, the confirmation of Transaction Information (as hereinafter defined) associated with the Designated Commodity Transactions; and

-WHEREAS, Counterparty shall have certain obligations in connection with the Designated Commodity Transactions as set forth in the Confirmation Central Module (the “Module”) of the Website, including, but not limited to, the confirmation of Transaction Information associated with any one or all of the Designated Commodity Transactions.
+WHEREAS, Counterparty, in relation to the Designated Commodity Transactions as set forth in the Confirmation Central Module (the “Module”) of the Website, shall have the ability to review, query, and confirm Transaction Information associated with any one or all of the Designated Commodity Transactions.

 NOW, THEREFORE, for good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the parties hereby agree as follows:

-1. SCOPE OF AGREEMENT
+1. SCOPE OF AGREEMENT.

 CommodityLogic and Counterparty hereby declare, by Counterparty "clicking" on the designated spaces in this Annex to the Module (this "Annex"), their mutual intent to enter into this Annex on the terms and conditions set forth herein, in the Electronic Service Agreement and in the Password Application (which together shall be considered a single integrated agreement for all purposes and the term "Agreement" as used herein shall refer to this Annex, the Electronic Service Agreement and the Password Application taken together) and to be legally bound by the terms and conditions of this Annex to the same extent and with the same force and effect as if Counterparty had manually executed this Annex.
-This Annex (taken together, where applicable, with any relevant (i) master agreement and/or other written or electronic agreements between Enron and Counterparty (any such master agreement and other written or electronic agreements shall be collectively referred to herein as the "Other Agreements"), (ii) procedures established by CommodityLogic in the Agreement or on the Website and (iii) other terms and conditions specified or referred to on the Website from time to time) will govern the access and utilization of the Module and any and all Designated Commodity Transactions to be confirmed through the Module by Counterparty (collectively referred to as the “Confirmed Commodity Transactions”).
+This Annex (taken together, where applicable, with any relevant (i) master agreement, applicable general terms and conditions and/or other written or electronic agreements between Enron and Counterparty (any such master agreement, applicable general terms and conditions and/or other written or electronic agreements shall be collectively referred to herein as the "Other Agreements"), (ii) procedures established by CommodityLogic in the Agreement or on the Website and (iii) other terms and conditions specified or referred to on the Website from time to time) will govern the access and utilization of the Module and any and all Designated Commodity Transactions which may be confirmed through the Module by Counterparty (collectively referred to as the “Confirmed Commodity Transactions”).
 In the event of any inconsistency between this Annex and the Electronic Service Agreement, the Password Application or the Other Agreements, this Annex shall govern with respect to the Module.
 Capitalized terms not otherwise defined in this Annex or in the Module shall have the meaning set forth for such terms in the Electronic Service Agreement and the Password Application.

 2. TRANSACTION INFORMATION